Appendix: Quick reference

 -

-in the object tree.
-Either parameter can be unbound. - (interpreter can embed $Id)
+- (interpreter can embed $Id)

 -

-Succeeds if the current interpreter supports the resource identified by
+Succeeds if the current interpreter supports the resource identified by $Id, and is able to display it using(embed resource $Id)without falling back on just printing the alt-text.

-without falling back on just printing the alt-text. - (interpreter supports inline status bar)
+- (interpreter supports inline status bar)

 -